nmoutinho/stereo_calib_lib/README.md

 # stereo_calib_lib
 Stereo calibration library for C++ (implemented by Nuno Moutinho)

-The stereo_calib_lib calibrates any stereo vision system in an online manner, with or without encoder measurements.
-The system assumes every stereo system has 6 measurements: Rx(left), Ry(left), Rz(left), Rx(right), Ry(right) and Rz(right).
+The stereo_calib_lib calibrates any stereo vision system in an online manner.
+The system assumes the baseline is fixed between the two cameras and estimates the 6 parameters that compose the transformation between the left and right cameras: Tx, Ty, Tz, Rx, Ry and Rz.

-This system should be left running during operation and provides the calibrated transformation between the two cameras at any time instance.
+This system receives image pairs (from left and right cameras) and can be left running during operation, providing a calibrated transformation between the two cameras at any time instance, in an online manner.
+The system adapts to sudden changes in the cameras' configuration and can be used with active vision (version and vergence).

 ## Requirements